ReneWiersma/Commands/README.md

 It also includes an implementation of a CompositeCommand which executes a list of ICommands in order.

+The IResultCommand may be used in cases when the command has a status result which needs to be returned.
+For actual queries, please use an IQuery interface.

 ## Installation

 Available on [nuget](https://www.nuget.org/packages/ReneWiersma.Commands/)